 Hebe was the daughter of Zeus and Hera.
 According to a myth of the time, however, Hera was impregnated only by wild lettuce while dining with the Greek god Apollo.

 Hebe was the sister of Ares and Hephaestus and Eilythia, the goddess of childbirth.

-Hebe residence was on Mount Olympus.
-Usually, she was preparing the chariot of her mother Hera, or taking care of her brother Ares, by dressing him with magnificent clothes, preparing his bath and washing his clothes.
+The residence of Hebe was atMount Olympus.
+She usually prepared her mother Hera's chariot or took care of her brother Ares by dressing him with splendid clothes, preparing his bath and washing his clothes.

 Mainly, however, Hebe acted as a servant to the Olympian Gods, pouring sweet nectar into their glasses, until Ganymede, a lover of Zeus, was brought to Mount Olympus and replaced the goddess.

 Hebe was a youthful woman who usually wore a golden wreath.